 Hybrid golf clubs are in your bag for a reason: to make your shots easier and the game more fun to play.
 Many players are still attacking their balls using hybrid clubs.
 They use heavy handed swings and ruin what should otherwise be a painless approach.
 Whether you’re new to hybrids or you just want to improve your swing, here is what you need to know:

-Hybrids Aren’t Woods.
+Hybrids Aren’t Woods

-I know that some hybrids look an awful lot like woods, but for the most part, they really aren’t.
+I know that some hybrids look an awful lot like woods, but for the most part, they aren’t.
 They should swing like irons, and more specifically, middling irons like 5 or 6 irons.
 Imagine taking a divot each time you swing, while maintaining not too wide of a stance.
 Your hybrid will perform best if you’re hitting down on the ball — if you need to, picture your 5 iron in place of your 3 hybrid, then swing accordingly.

-Grip Your Club Lightly for Consistency.
+Grip Your Club Lightly for Consistency

-Playing in the Rough.
+Playing in the Rough

-Hybrids are made to get you out of trouble, be it far away from the green on the fairway or in shaggy rough.
+Hybrids get you out of trouble, be it far away from the green on the fairway or in shaggy rough.
 When playing in the rough, attack the ball at a steep angle, and hit downward through the moment of contact with the ball.
 You may take a divot, but this is how hybrids are meant to work to advance you through difficult terrain.